IBM-Cloud/terraform-provider-ibm/website/docs/d/service_plan.html.markdown

 The following arguments are supported:

 * `service` - (Required, string) The name of the service offering.
-You can retrieve the name of the service by running the `bx service offerings` command in the [Bluemix CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
+You can retrieve the name of the service by running the `bx service offerings` command in the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
 * `plan` - (Required, string) The name of the plan type supported by the service.
-You can retrieve the plan type by running the `bx service offerings` command in the Bluemix CLI.
+You can retrieve the plan type by running the `bx service offerings` command in the IBM Cloud CLI.

 ## Attribute Reference